faizaubc/CryptoCurrency/README.md

-This project is CyrtoCurrency App which uses the RapidAPI to fetch the data This project uses the react libraries such as "antd", "react-redux-toolkit"
+This project is CyrtoCurrency App which uses the RapidAPI to fetch the data.
+The languages used are: JavaScript, HTML, CSS.
+The Framework used is React.
+This project uses the react libraries such as "antd", "react-redux-toolkit"